Yaan-Wang/CSD/README.md

-# Countering Semantic Dispersion: Attribute-centric Reciprocal Learning for Bimodal Tiny Pavement Defect Segmentation
+# Countering Semantic Dispersion: Attribute-centric Reciprocal Learning for Bimodal Pavement Defect Segmentation of Tiny Defects

 The code will be made publicly available upon acceptance of the paper.